brandonjabr/vqa-mcb/README.md

 # Multimodal Compact Bilinear Pooling for VQA

-This is the code that we wrote to train the state-of-the-art VQA models [described in our paper](https://arxiv.org/abs/1606.01847).
-Our ensemble of 7 models obtained **66.67%** on real open-ended test-dev and **70.24%** on real multiple-choice test-dev.

 ## Using my Pretrained Model

 You can download the model I trained and used here: